fer1035/pypi-s3streamer/src/README.rst

 Changelog
 ---------

+2021.2.4.1

+- Updated README.

 2021.2.4.0

 - Simplified the module and backend to use as few assumptions as possible.
 - Removed authentication and authorization layer.
 - Removed CloudFront.
 - Removed S3 path verification; default is now the root path.
-- Removed overwrite flag; overwrites existing objects by default is already exists.
+- Removed overwrite flag; overwrites existing objects by default if already exists.
-- Once-step backend deployment (plus credentials creation and stack update).
+- One-step backend deployment (plus credentials creation and stack update).
 - Cleaned-up module to replace most printouts with returns.

 2021.2.3.2